alttpo/sni/README.md

 The "Log all requests" is a checkbox menu item.
 Enabling it will enable detailed logging of all requests made to SNI via either the gRPC service or the usb2snes WebSockets compatibility protocol.
 If disabled, only error responses are recorded in the log.

 The "Log all responses" is a checkbox menu item.
 Enabling it will enable detailed logging of all responses and exact response data sent back for all requests.

+The "Show Console" is a checkbox menu item.
+Enabling/disabling it will show/hide the console window which displays diagnostic messages and log messages.

 Currently supported SNES devices are: